MatthiasCr/Jaguar-Re-Identification/README.md

 This is the final project of the Seminar  "Applied Hands-On Computer Vision" at HPI.
 It is about a Kaggle competition about Jaguar Re-Identification ([Kaggle Link](https://www.kaggle.com/competitions/jaguar-re-id)).

+The written [Summary Report](Summary_Repor.pdf) is as PDF in this repo.
+The full documentation of the experiments are in the files [EDA_EXPERIMENTS](EDA_EXPERIMENTS.md) and [LEADERBOARD_EXPERIMENTS](LEADERBOARD_EXPERIMENTS.md).
+The table below lists all experiments with links to their documentation, notebook, and W&B run group.

 All runs are logged to a public [W&B project](https://wandb.ai/juggling-jaguars/jaguar-reid-jugglingjaguars).
 You can group the runs by experiment (using `group by`->`group`) or filter them using tags.

 ![](images/wandb_dashboard.png)